 Past events are also a topic by themselves.
-Buttons for purchasing tickets should not be shown, but on the other hand you may wish to display photos and videos of the events.
+Buttons for purchasing tickets should not be shown, but on the other hand you may wish to display photos and videos of an event.
 At this point it may become clear that you require an event management system rather than a simple calendar.

 If you are using a list type calendar, you may wish to change the sort order for past events; again you want to show the nearer events at the top, and the ones that took place long ago at the bottom.
-Grid type calendars typically provide the navigational options that makes finding recent events the easiest (by letting the visitor navigate to the previous month and by display previous events in the current month).
+Grid type calendars typically provide the navigational options that makes finding recent events easy (by letting the visitor navigate to the previous month and by displaying previous events in the current month).

 So far I have been talking about event calendars in general and their implementation in WordPress specifically.
 The reason for the focus on WordPress, apart from its popularity, is that grid type event calendar plugins abound in WordPress, whereas the often preferable list type seems to be ill supported on that platform (but please do let me know in the comments about the plugins I have undoubtedly missed!).